samclarkb/Food-app/README.md

 * [License](https://github.com/samclarkb/Food-app#bookmark-license)

 ## :books: assignment
-the user story is as follows: *'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet.'*
+The assignment is as follows: *'Design and build a Single Page Web App based on a User Story.'* the user story that I've chosen is as follows: *'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet.'*

-I've made an online application Based on the user story

 **Rubric:**

 ![rubric](https://github.com/samclarkb/Food-app/blob/main/static/images/rubric.png)

 ## :bulb: Concept
+This application allows users to scan barcodes of products from the grocery store.
+The applictaion is based on the following user story: *'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet.'*

+When the scan button is pressed by the user, the camera will be enabled.
+Now when the user brings the barcode in front of the camera, the appplication will show the product details of the specific product.
+In the example below you see how the application works and how the application looks like.

 ## :chart_with_upwards_trend: Process